AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/extensibility-common-services-action-hooks.md

 ---
 Explanations
 ------------
-Another way to extend Bellatrix is to use the common services hooks.
+Another way to extend BELLATRIX is to use the common services hooks.
 This is how the failed tests analysis works.
 The base class for all iOS elements- **Element** provides a few special events as well:
 - **ScrollingToVisible** - called before scrolling
 - **ScrolledToVisible** - called after scrolling
 - **CreatingElement** - called before creating the element